Three Childcare Options at Your New Duty Station

 The first option, daycare in the home of a caregiver, presents the most traditional option for daycare that best reflects the kind of care that a child would receive from staying in the home of an extended family member during the day.
 Most military families do not have the option of leaving children with grandparents, aunts, or uncles during the day, as their family may live several states away, if not completely across the country.
 Typically, this option is the least expensive daycare option.

 Daycare in the home of a caregiver presents a more family style environment than that of a corporate daycare.
 For one example, this kind of daycare is more home-like and less institutional in nature, as the caregiver is most likely a mom herself.
-Additionally, the home-like experience is further emphasized by the fact that in home daycare centers generally cannot offer age segregated groups, so this means children are exposed to a larger mix of ages akin to what occurs in the typical dynamics of a family composition.
+Additionally, the home-like experience is further emphasized by the fact that in home daycare centers generally cannot offer age segregated groups, so this means children are exposed to a larger mix of ages akin to what occurs in the typical dynamics of family composition.
 This opportunity for interaction with children of multiple age groups helps improve a child’s socialization skills with those of ages other than its own.
 Further, in home daycare often offers smaller groups, providing greater opportunities for individualized attention for your child.
-Having the opportunity to garner more personal attention at a young age greatly increases a child’s chance at developing a stronger capacity for speech and advanced motor skills, according to the American Academy of Pediatrics.
+Having the opportunity to garner more personal attention at a young age greatly increases a child’s chance of developing a stronger capacity for speech and advanced motor skills, according to the American Academy of Pediatrics.
 This same professional institution, therefore, encourages a low child to staff ratio, encouraging that, "children younger than 12 months should be 3 to 1 no matter what kind of childcare you have."

 Unfortunately, in home daycares do not come without significant disadvantages.
 It is imperative, first of all, to ensure that the caregiver’s philosophy on child rearing techniques mirrors that of your own.
 Otherwise, potential disagreements in child rearing may cause undue stress both in your home and in your child, as he struggles to separate the boundaries that exist in daycare from those in his own home.
 Furthermore, in many cases, parents must determine whether a caregiver’s home meets sufficient health and safety requirements, as licensing is not a requirement in all states or counties.
 The parent must do due diligence in determining if the caregiver’s home meets the needs of their family by taking steps to inquire of references from other parents as well as any additional online research regarding the home and caregiver.
 If possible, requesting a copy of a recent background screening may help alleviate any further concerns for parents.
 Finally, one big disadvantage in daycare through an in home caregiver revolves around the less predictable schedule of a single caregiver; if the caregiver gets sick or goes on vacation, another caregiver may not be available to care for your child.
 Hopefully, the caregiver has prepared for this contingency, but to ward off such surprises, it is incumbent upon families considering in home daycares to inquire about back-up plans for daycare in such events.